-Big Data has been playing a role of big game changer for most of the industries over the last few years.
+Big Data has been playing a role of a big game changer for most of the industries over the last few years.
+According to Wikibon, worldwide Big Data market revenues for software and services are projected to increase from $42B in 2018 to $103B in 2027, attaining a Compound Annual Growth Rate (CAGR) of 10.48%.
+This is why, Big Data certification is one of the most engrossed skills in the industry.
 In this Big Data Applications blog, I will take you through various industry domains, where I will be explaining how Big Data is revolutionizing them.

 Big Data Applications